PranayKr/Smart-Meter-Data-Analytics/Household_Power_Consumption_Dataset_Exploratory_Analysis.md

 4) Some strong overnight consumption is observed on some days, that in a northern hemisphere November may match up with a heating system being used.
 5) Time of year, specically the season and the weather that it brings, will be an important factor in modeling this data
+# Time Series Data Distributions
+Distribution of data across all the variables can be investigated using Histogram plots
+# Histogram generated for each variable in time-series

+A single plot is generated with separate histogram for each of the 8 variables
+# Inferences Drawn
+1) Active and Reactive power, Intensity, as well as the Sub-metered Power are all skewed distributions down towards small watt-hour or kilowatt values.
+2) Distribution of voltage data is strongly Gaussian.
+3) The distribution of active power appears to be bi-modal, meaning it looks like it has two mean groups of observations.